Current and recent green care evaluations

 For a summary document can be found HERE

 Phase 2 report can be found HERE

 Phase 1 report can be found HERE

-Ten years after LEAF commissioned us to run research alongside their Open Farm Sunday event, this year we did the same.
-The research evaluated impacts of Open Farm Sunday experiences on attendees' perceptions of farming and the functions of farms, and their wellbeing.
+Ten years after LEAF first commissioned us to run research alongside their Open Farm Sunday event, this year we re-evaluated impacts of Open Farm Sunday experiences on attendees' perceptions of farming and the functions of farms, and their wellbeing.
 Our report will follow.

 Previous evaluation partners